E-MailRelay

 • --hidden (-H)

-Windows only.
 Hides the application window and disables all message boxes, overriding any --show option.
 This is useful when running as a windows service.
+Windows only.

 • --no-smtp (-X)